Calgary Personal Injury Lawyers

 Navigating a long-term disability claim can be difficult and confusing.
 No two claims are the same and both your obligations and that of the insurance company vary from policy to policy.
 Insurance companies do not always apply the confusing and technical terms fairly.
 This can result in an unreasonable denial of disability benefits.

 No one should have to face a serious injury or illness while watching their bills pile up – especially when you paid for a safety net.
 Our legal team can help you recover previously denied benefits, money you have lost because of the denial such as interest on loans, aggravated damages for the worsening of your condition in the face of a denial, and in some instances even pursue punitive damages to punish the insurance company for handling your case in an unfair way.
-To learn more about how our Edmonton disability lawyers can help you and your family, schedule a free initial consultation today.

 Notable Achievements